This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-Readers often hear that C++ code suffers from severe binary bloat, but few can pinpoint the exact reasons.
-After some online research, it becomes clear that there are not many in-depth discussions on this topic.
-The statement seems more like a cliché, passed down through word of mouth, with few able to explain it thoroughly.
-Today, ykiko will take you on a journey to uncover the mysteries of C++ code bloat (^ω^)
+Readers probably often hear people say that C++ code suffers from severe binary bloat, but usually few people point out the specific reasons.
+After a search online, I found that there aren’t many articles that delve deeply into this issue.
+The above statement is more like part of a cliché, passed down by word of mouth, but few can explain why.
+Today, your editor ykiko will take everyone on a journey to explore the ins and outs of C++ code bloat (^ω^)

-First, let’s discuss what code bloat actually means.
-If a function is heavily inlined, the resulting executable file will be larger compared to when it is not inlined.
-Does this count as bloat?
-I argue that it does not, as this is within our expectations and is considered normal behavior.
-Conversely, code bloat that is not within our expectations, theoretically avoidable but not eliminated due to current implementations, is what I call “true code bloat.”
-The bloat discussed later in this article refers to this type.
+First, let’s discuss, what is code bloat?
+If a function is heavily inlined, the final executable file will be larger compared to not being inlined, right?
+Does that count as bloat?
+I don’t think so; this is within our expectations, acceptable, and normal behavior.
+Conversely, code bloat that is outside our expectations, theoretically eliminable but not eliminated due to existing implementations, I call “true code bloat”.
+All discussions of bloat in the following text refer to this meaning.

-First, it’s important to clarify that the inline keyword in C++ has a specific semantic meaning: it allows a function to be defined in multiple source files.
-Functions marked with inline can be defined directly in header files, and even if they are included by multiple source files, it won’t cause linking errors.
-This facilitates the creation of header-only libraries.
+First, it’s important to clarify that inline here refers to C++’s inline, whose semantic meaning as defined by the standard is to allow a function to be defined in multiple source files.
+Functions marked with inline can be defined directly in header files, and even if #included by multiple source files, they will not cause linking errors, thus conveniently supporting header-only libraries.

-Since the function can be defined in multiple source files, does this mean each source file will have its own instance of the code, potentially leading to code bloat?
+Since it can be defined in multiple source files, does that mean each source file will have a separate code instance, potentially leading to code bloat?

-Consider the following example, where the comments indicate the file names:
+Consider the following example, where the comments at the beginning indicate the filename:

 // src1.cpp